ReidSMILEYFACE/qb-jewellery-Lion-Edit/qb-jewelery/ReadMe.md

 Original Creator [https://github.com/Lionh34rt/-QB-Jewellery] i just made a edit of it making it look like a Framework called BJCore

+Install
+Drag and drop the 2 files in the doorlocks folder into qb-doorlock/configs and then your set

 Required for the script!

 qb-target [Comes with basic qb]